 Why do you defend, or at least seem to defend, a woman who has (supposedly) betrayed her country by collaborating with the Nazis?

-One thing I wanted to illustrate in this book is during the War not all was black and white.
+One thing I wanted to illustrate in this book is that during the War not all was black and white.
 There were many, many gray areas.
 I could write more about a “defense” of Séverine and her stupid actions but I don’t want to give away the plot to those who have not read the book!

 Why did Luc finally put political considerations before personal ones?

-Again, I don’t want to “give away” Luc’s reasons but a simple answer would be that Séverine simply pushed him too far one time too many.
+Again, I don’t want to “give away” Luc’s reasons but a simple answer would be that Séverine pushed him too far one time too many.

 You never talk about the Jews and the Holocaust in the book.
 Why?

 First of all, never say never!
 I have a Jewish character, Madame Hertzberg, whose shop is taken over by an Aryan owner.
 But, remember: Séverine grew up in a small town in the provinces where she didn’t know any Jews because there weren’t any.
 To answer the larger question, this book was intentionally written to reflect the life of an ordinary non-Jewish French woman in extraordinary times.
 There is an idea that all the French were anti-Semitic which is not true.
 You will see different stances through the different characters in the novel.
 There were dreadful anti-Semites in France, just as there were Christians and people of all faiths who hid and helped the Jews.
 Again, I try to highlight the fact that during the war not all was black and white.